 Baptist Women's Educational Convention

 African American Baptist women in Kentucky gathered in 1883 to develop an organization dedicated to raising funds to support Simmons University in Louisville, KY.
-Simmons was the first higher education institution in Kentucky specifically for African Americans.
+Simmons was one of the first higher education institution in Kentucky specifically for African Americans.
 The meeting was named the Baptist Women's Educational Convention, and Amanda V. Nelson, a member of the First Baptist Church in Lexington, KY, was elected president.
 The convention was the first state-wide organization of African American Baptist women in the United States.
 Most of the members were teachers who came from practically every African American Baptist Church in the state.
 Following the lead in Kentucky, an Alabama women's Baptist educational organization was formed next, and the trend continued in other states during the last two decades of the century.
 For more see Righteous Discontent, by E. B. Higginbotham.